 We can apply it in 1 day; however to get the User ID and Password, we’ve to visit the PT office and submit the application with all documents in physical data format, and then the concerned PT officer will verify it.
 After verification, they issue a User ID & Password for your organization and we receive it.
 Then we can proceed for PT filing.

-Note: The important thing is that the person who is going to collect login details from PT office has to take an authorization letter for him/her from organization head with seal and signature.
-So that he/she can be treated as the concerned person for receiving detail.
+Note: The important thing is that the person who is going to collect the login details from PT office has to take an authorization letter from organization head with seal and signature.
+So that he/she can be treated as the concerned person for receiving details.